INF 2149 Administrative Decision Making in Information Organizations

 You are encouraged to select your cases as early as possible.
 By Nov 14, you should provide the instructor with the title and short description of the case you wish to analyze.

 Presentations are scheduled for Nov 21, 28; Dec 5, 2017.
 Indicate which date you prefer on the course wiki.
 Presentation materials are to be posted on the course wiki at least one day before the scheduled date.
 Each presentation should last not more than 30 minutes, including time for discussion.
-Your presentation should provide a clear narrative of the actors, events, and the decision made; followed by a theoretical analysis of the decision making process.While no essay paper is required, each team should hand in the following to the instructor:
+Your presentation should provide a clear narrative of the actors, events, and the decision made; followed by a theoretical analysis of the decision making process.While no essay paper is required, each group should email the following to the instructor by 1pm on the day before their presentations:

-- a printed copy of the presentation slides
+- a PDF copy of the presentation slides

 - a list of references on which the case is based